okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/system-log-query/index.md

 ###### Expression filter

-An expression filter is useful for performing structured queries where constraints on the response object's attribute values can be explicitly targeted.
+An expression filter is useful for performing structured queries where you can explicitly target constraints on the response object's attribute values.

 The following example expressions are supported for events with the `filter` query parameter: